 It happened again.
 Wang Chuqin’s racket got damaged right before the match, at the biggest event of the year: the 2025 World Championships in Doha.
 The trauma from the Paris Olympics, when a photographer cracked his racket on court, came rushing back.
 It hit like a sudden PTSD flash.

 I woke up to a friend’s message, and my stomach twisted.
-It wasn’t just concern about Wang’s performance.
-It felt like a kind of self-inflicted panic, like a nightmare was happening to me all over again.
-If I felt that way just watching, I can’t begin to imagine how much heavier it must have felt for Wang, especially with the umpire pushing him to start the match.
+It wasn’t about concern for Wang’s performance.
+It felt like a wave of self-inflicted panic, like I was reliving a nightmare.
+If I felt that way just watching, I can’t begin to imagine how much heavier it must have felt for Wang Chuqin, especially with the umpire pushing him to start the match.

 How ridiculous is that?
 A professional umpire couldn’t recognize that a peeling rubber was a serious issue?

-But the true ridiculousness was this: that same racket had just passed inspection in the control room.
+But the real ridiculous part was that the same racket had just passed inspection in the control room.
 It came out of a sealed bag handed over by the umpire.
 If it was already damaged before inspection, how did it pass?
 If it wasn’t damaged yet, then what happened after the inspection?
 Something clearly went wrong in that short window, and nobody’s explaining it.

-People think China dominates the table tennis world, that CTTA controls everything like a puppet master.
+People think China dominates the table tennis world and that CTTA controls everything like a puppet master.
 But the truth, at least in Wang Chuqin’s case, tells a different story.
-Since I started following table tennis last August and looked back on Wang’s career, I’ve never seen CTTA step in for him the way they have for other Chinese players.
-When umpires made bad calls against or mistreated him off the court, no one from the system backed him up.
+Since I started following table tennis last August and looked back on Wang’s career, I’ve never seen CTTA step in for him the way they do for other Chinese players.
+When umpires made bad calls against or mistreated Wang Chuqin off the court, no one from the system backed him up.
 No official complaints.
 No explanations.
 Even after probably one of the most disgraceful incidents in Olympic table tennis history, there was just silence.

 So honestly, I expected the same silence again.

 But this time in Doha, something was different.
 Coach Xiao stepped in right away, rather than telling Wang to calm down or saying “complaining is useless,” like he did in Paris.
-And CTTA, for the first time, filed a formal complaint with the ITTF and demanded an investigation.
-Even the media picked up on it, especially some Chinese outlets, which usually criticize their athletes first.
-I don’t think they suddenly care more about Wang, it’s just that this incident was so public and absurd, there was no excuse to ignore.
+And CTTA, for the first time, filed a formal complaint with the ITTF, demanding an investigation.
+Even the media picked up on it, especially some Chinese outlets, which were known for criticizing their athletes first.
+I don’t think they suddenly care more about Wang Chuqin.
+It’s just that this incident was so public and absurd that there was no excuse to ignore it.

 No kidding.
-That kind of honesty isn’t easy to hear from a Chinese player.
+That kind of honesty isn’t something you often hear from a Chinese player speaking publicly.
 It meant something.

-In the end, I can’t help but feel like these repeated racket problems and the officials’ response might point to something deeper.
+Actually, I can’t help but feel like these repeated racket problems and the officials’ response might point to something deeper.
 Not just bad luck or sloppy officiating.
-Maybe something tied to race, nationality, politics, or personal bias.
+Maybe something tied to race, nationality, politics, or even personal bias.
 I won’t go too far just yet.
-I’ll keep watching and see what else turns up.
+But I’ll keep watching and see what else turns up.

-📌 Update on May 21: Some fans dug up footage of the umpires handling rackets before the match, and their behavior looked off.
-It’s hard to believe that a match at the highest level of world table tennis could be treated like some routine, boring task by the people running it.
+📌 Update on May 21: Some fans dug up footage of the umpires handling rackets before the match, and something about it just felt off.
+Hard to believe a top-level world table tennis match could be treated like some routine, half-hearted task by the very people in charge.

 More Reading